jancona/dmrfill/README.md

     	RadioID has two fields that may contain talkgroup info, 'details' and 'rfinder'.
     	By default dmrfill uses the data from whichever field has the most talkgroups defined.
-    	Selecting 'rfinder' or 'details' uses the named field. (default "most") -v	verbose logging
+    	Selecting 'rfinder' or 'details' uses the named field. (default "most") -units string
+    	Distance units for proximity search, one of ('miles' 'km') (default "miles") -v	verbose logging
   -vv
     	more verbose logging